input-output-hk/cardano-playground/mdbook/adv-preprod.md

 ## Advanced Configuration: Pre-Production Testnet

-Users wanting to test a cardano-node pre-release version on the pre-production environment may obtain compatible configuration files below.
+There is currently no pre-release version available for the pre-production environment.

+The latest version available is cardano-node release 9.1.0.

 #### Configuration files

-Compatible with cardano-node pre-release [9.0.0](https://github.com/IntersectMBO/cardano-node/releases/tag/9.0.0)
+Compatible with cardano-node release [9.1.0](https://github.com/IntersectMBO/cardano-node/releases/tag/9.1.0)

 ```
 NOTE: